 - When the mustard seeds are through soaking, place them as well as the liquid into a food processor or blender.

-- Add the rest of the ingredients and blend until the mustard is ground into a mustard paste.
+- Add the rest of the ingredients and blend until grind the mustard into a paste.

 This recipe makes about a pint of mustard.
 It will keep in the fridge for about six months.

 Enjoy this on your favourite meats and sandwiches!